A Global Community

 Students may apply Early Decision regardless of whether they are asking for financial aid.
 Applying Early Decision indicates that F&M is the student's first choice and he or she will attend if admitted.
 We offer two rounds of Early Decision.
 The two application deadlines are treated the same way, so there is no penalty for applying in January as an ED candidate.

-SAT: International students are required to take the SAT I. Official scores should be sent to the College.
+SAT: Official scores should be sent to the College.
 Our CEEB code is 2261.

 ACT: The ACT will be accepted in lieu of the SAT I. Our code is 3574